speakeasy-api/openapi-directory/SDKs/googleapis.com/drive/v3/java/README.md

 ### replies

-* `driveRepliesCreate` - Creates a new reply to a comment.
+* `driveRepliesCreate` - Creates a reply to a comment.
 * `driveRepliesDelete` - Deletes a reply.
 * `driveRepliesGet` - Gets a reply by ID.
 * `driveRepliesList` - Lists a comment's replies.